Investing

 Key Takeaways

-Imagine you plant a tree.
-In year one, it produces a few seeds.
-In year two, those seeds become saplings, and the original tree still produces more seeds.
-By year ten, you don’t have one tree — you have a grove.
-That’s compound interest: your money’s “seeds” keep planting more seeds.
+Think of compound interest like planting a tree.
+In the first year, it drops a few seeds.
+By year two, those seeds have become saplings, and the original tree is still producing more.
+A decade later you don’t have one tree.
+You have a grove.
+That’s what happens when your money’s “seeds” keep planting more seeds.

 With simple interest, you only earn on your original deposit.
-If you put $10,000 in a savings account earning 7% simple interest, you’d get $700 each year — the same amount, forever.
-After 30 years, you’d have $31,000.
+Put $10,000 in an account paying 7% simple interest and you get $700 every year, the same amount, forever.
+After 30 years you’d have $31,000.

 Simple Interest

-You only earn returns on your original principal — like a paycheck that never gets a raise.
+Returns only on your original principal.
+Like a paycheck that never gets a raise.

 $10,000 at 7% for 30 years